-The Baroque Egg with Bow (Orange/Magenta) will be exhibited for three years in the museum’s entrance area.
+The Baroque Egg with Bow (Orange/Magenta) was exhibited until the 24th of August 2012 in the museum’s entrance area.
 The enormous Easter egg was unveiled in February 2012 under the watchful eye of the press and curious visitors.
-Since June 2013, the work 'Sky Backdrop' by Alex Israel complements the Barogue Egg.
+Since June 2013, the work 'Sky Backdrop' by Alex Israel complemented the Barogue Egg.

 ‘Baroque Egg with Bow (Orange/Magenta)’ (1994-2008) by the American artist Jeff Koons (1955) is an enormous ‘Easter Egg’ with a magenta bow.
 The giant object measures six m2, weighs two thousand kilos and is worth millions of Euros.
 Koons made ten eggs in a period of fourteen years.
 Each egg represents more than a year’s work by several experts.
 Rumours suggest that Koons almost bankrupted himself with the production of his eggs.
 Each work is executed to perfection, down to the very last detail.
 The coating of the eggs has been applied layer by layer by hand, in order to achieve as glossy an effect as possible.
 This technique is derived from the automotive industry.